yonch/rc-hashmap-dev/docs/tokens.md

 Implementation variants

 UsizeCount and RcCount
 - UsizeCount: single-threaded counter using Cell<usize> to track outstanding user-facing references to an entry.
 Increment uses wrapping_add and aborts on wrap to 0 (matching Rc); decrement asserts nonzero before subtracting.
+An `is_zero()` helper is provided for checking whether the current count is zero.
 - RcCount<T>: encapsulates raw Rc strong-count inc/dec behind the Count interface.
 Unsafety is internal; callers only manipulate Tokens.
+You can construct it from an `Rc<T>` via `RcCount::new(&rc)` or from a `Weak<T>` via `RcCount::from_weak(&weak)`.

 ```rust
 use core::cell::Cell;